Key Facts and Figures

 U.S. GHG Emissions (Inventory)

-The pie chart below shows total U.S. emissions from the U.S. Greenhouse Gas Inventory for 2015 by sector.
-Total U.S. emissions in 2015 were 6,587 Million Metric Tons CO2e.
-The pie pieces colored in blue represent the sectors that contain facilities reporting direct emissions to the Greenhouse Gas Reporting Program.
+The pie chart below shows total U.S. emissions from the U.S. Greenhouse Gas Inventory for 2018 by sector.
+Total U.S. emissions in 2018 were 6,677 Million Metric Tons CO2e.
+The pie pieces colored in blue and purple represent the sectors that contain facilities reporting direct emissions to the Greenhouse Gas Reporting Program.
 The vast majority of emissions from electricity generation and industry are covered.
 Generally, facilities that emit over 25,000 metric tons CO2e per year are required to report.

 GHGRP: Facility-Level Emissions